sirius-ms/sirius-docs.github.io/docs/_pages/gui.md

 The feature provides not only information about the input and compute state, it also displays the COSMIC confidence score for the top CSI:FingerID hit.

-**For each feature, different result views can be displayed in the result panel:**
+**For each feature, different result views can be displayed by switching between the tabs in the result panel:**
 - The [LC-MS view](#lcms-tab) displays the chromatographic feature alignment as well as a quality assessment of the spectra.
 This tab is only in use for mzML and mzXML inputs.
 - The [Formulas view](#formulas-tab) displays the results from the molecular formula identification.
 - The [Predicted Fingerprints view](#fingerprint-tab) contains information about the molecular properties of the molecular fingerprint predicted by CSI:FingerID.
 - The [Compound Classes view](#CANOPUS-tab) shows the [Classyfire](http://classyfire.wishartlab.com/) classes predicted by CANOPUS.
-- The [Structures view]() displays results from the CSI:FingerID structure search.
+- The [Structures view](#structures-tab) displays results from the CSI:FingerID structure search.
-- The [De Novo Structures view]() displays MSNovelist-generated structure candidates for the current query.
+- The [De Novo Structures view](#MSNovelist-tab) displays MSNovelist-generated structure candidates for the current query.
-- The [Substructure Annotations view]() shows possible substructures connected to the peaks of the MS/MS spectrumfor each candidate.
+- The [Substructure Annotations view](#substructure-tab) shows possible substructures connected to the peaks of the MS/MS spectrumfor each candidate.
-- The [Library Matches view]() shows matches to reference spectra if a spectral library was imported.
+- The [Library Matches view](#library-matches-tab) shows matches to reference spectra if a spectral library was imported.

-### LC-MS tab {#lcms-tab}
+### LC-MS view {#lcms-tab}

 The `LC-MS` tab is empty when no LC-MS data (`.mzML` or `.mzXML`) was imported, i.e. if the data is imported as `.mgf`, `.ms` or similar file formats, no LC-MS information is available.
 This is also the case when LC-MS data has been processed with OpenMS or MZMine and then imported to SIRIUS.